TeknooSoftware/states/docs/howto/behavior.md

 This library reuses this behavior to implement states.
 A stated class is a extended PHP class, composed of several standard PHP classes :

-*   One standard PHP class by state, implementing the StateInterface, managing methods available for each state.
+*   One standard PHP class by state, implementing the `StateInterface`, managing methods available for each state.
-*   A main standard PHP class, called proxy, implementing the ProxyInterface via the ProxyTrait, extended to represent stated class instances (from stated classes). $this referencing these proxy.
+*   A main standard PHP class, called proxy, implementing the `ProxyInterface` via the `ProxyTrait`, extended to represent stated class instances (from stated classes). $this referencing these proxy.
-*   With the ProxyTrait implementation, each state class must be declared into the proxy class, via the protected static method `statesListDeclaration()`.
+*   With the `ProxyTrait` implementation, each state class must be declared into the proxy class, via the protected static method `statesListDeclaration()`.

 During proxy instantiating, the proxy finds and loads all states declared.